We are working with others on a number of projects to help regenerate Coalville - and we need your help!

 North West Leicestershire District Council has a limited number of tickets available for distribution to local schools and dance schools.

-Improvement projects already taking place in Coalville:
+Other improvement projects in Coalville:

 Coalville Conservation Area